ijlee2/UT-Coding-Boot-Camp/homework/hw9/README.md

 ## How to Run
 To run Flashcards on Windows and Mac, you will need [Bash](https://git-scm.com/downloads/), [Node](https://nodejs.org/en/), and [npm](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm).

-1. In Bash, type `git@github.com:ijlee2/UT-Coding-Boot-Camp.git` to download Flashcards.
+1. In Bash, type `git@github.com:ijlee2/UT-Coding-Boot-Camp.git` to download Flashcard Generator.

 ![How to Run: Step 1](images/how_to_run_step1.png?raw=true)